Right Arrow

 About the author

-Rish Gupta is CEO and Co-founder of Spot AI, where he guides business strategy and the future of video AI.
+Rish Gupta is CEO and Co-founder of Spot AI, leading the charge in business strategy and the future of video intelligence.
 With extensive experience in AI-powered security and digital transformation, Rish helps organizations unlock the full potential of their video data.

 Tour the dashboard now